cachemedei/weather-app/README.md

 An app using the Current Weather Data API from OpenWeatherMap to show a user the current temperature, conditions, a high and low for the day and a 3 day forecast for any location that a user searches

 # Notes & Plans
-- The date does not currently reflect what location has been searched
-- Plans to implement weather icons to complement weather conditions
-- Adding a autofill feature for the search bar
-- Create a smoother render when the data loads
+- Find an API to access all AU suburbs for a wider search instead of the local file I'm currently using
+- Add a handler to the drop down menu so when an option is clicked the Search function will run

 # OpenWeatherMap
 - Current Weather Data docs: https://openweathermap.org/current